challamani/blockchain-simulation/README.md

 # Blockchain Simulation
-Note: Everything is in-memory operation, you might encounter heap-memory related errors at runtime (when you try with huge number of records)
+Everything is in-memory operation, you might encounter heap-memory related errors at runtime (when you try with huge number of records)

 Outstanding :
 planning to integrate with camunda BPMN engine to get in-memory transactions, so you won't encounter any jvm heap errors at runtime.